Tanzania–Zambia relations: TAZARA railway

 The TAZARA is a single-track railway and is 1,860 km long and was built between 1970 and 1975.
 The Project was entirely funded by the Chinese and was the largest foreign aid project by China at the time.
 The railway was built to reduce economic dependence of Zambia on Rhodesia and South Africa, which was ruled by white minority government.
 The Railway is primarily used to transport Zambian copper to the Port of Dar es salaam.
 The railway faced various operational difficulties since its incorporation and has always struggled to make a profit, however, in recent years both countries have stepped up efforts to ensure the sustainability of the company.

+On 26 February 2026, in a meeting led by Mahmoud Thabit Kombo of Tanzania's Ministry of Foreign Affairs and East African Cooperation, and Mulambo Haimbe of Zambia, five of the ten non-tariff barriers causing traffic congestion at the Tunduma and Nakonde border have been resolved.
+In addition, the two countries agreed to integrate Tanzania Customs Integrated System (TANCIS) and Zambia's Automated System for Customs Data Plus (ASYCUDA) for transparency.

 Diplomatic missions

 Tanzania maintains an embassy in Lusaka and Zambia maintains an embassy in Dar es Salaam.